Clarithromycin, 500 mg 7 pcs

 Tolterodine

-The primary metabolism of tolterodine is through the 2D6 isoform of cytochrome P450 (CYP2D6).
-However, in a portion of the population lacking the CYP2D6 isoenzyme, metabolism occurs via CYP3A.
-In this population, suppression of the CYP3A isoenzyme leads to significantly higher serum concentrations of tolterodine.
-In a population with low levels of metabolism via the CYP2D6 isoenzyme, a dose reduction of tolterodine in the presence of CYP3A isoenzyme inhibitors such as clarithromycin may be required.
+The primary metabolism of tolterodine occurs through the 2D6 isoform of cytochrome P450 (CYP2D6).
+However, in part of the population lacking the CYP2D6 isoenzyme, metabolism occurs through CYP3A.
+In this population, inhibition of CYP3A results in significantly higher serum tolterodine concentrations.
+In populations that are poor metabolizers of CYP2D6, a dose reduction of tolterodine may be required in the presence of CYP3A inhibitors such as clarithromycin.

-The co-administration of clarithromycin (500 mg twice daily) may increase the AUC of midazolam: 7-fold after oral administration and 2.7-fold after intravenous administration.
-Co-administration of midazolam and clarithromycin should be avoided.
-If intravenous form of midazolam is used together with clarithromycin, the patient’s condition should be closely monitored for possible dose adjustment.
-The same precautions should be applied to other benzodiazepines that are metabolized by the CYP3A isoenzyme, including triazolam and alprazolam.
-For benzodiazepines whose excretion is not dependent on CYP3A (temazepam, nitrazepam, lorazepam), a clinically significant interaction with clarithromycin is unlikely.
+When co-administered with clarithromycin (500 mg twice daily), the AUC of midazolam may increase by 7 times after oral administration and 2.7 times after intravenous administration.
+Concomitant oral administration of midazolam and clarithromycin should be avoided.
+If intravenous midazolam is used concomitantly with clarithromycin, the patient’s condition should be carefully monitored for possible dose adjustment.
+The same precautions should be applied to other benzodiazepines that are metabolized by CYP3A, including triazolam and alprazolam.
+For benzodiazepines whose elimination is not dependent on CYP3A (temazepam, nitrazepam, lorazepam), a clinically significant interaction with clarithromycin is unlikely.

 When clarithromycin and triazolam are used together, central nervous system (CNS) effects such as drowsiness and confusion are possible.
-Therefore, it is recommended to monitor for CNS disturbance symptoms if used together.
+Therefore, if coadministration occurs, it is recommended to monitor for symptoms of CNS impairment.

 Interaction with other drugs